atusy/vimconf-2025-small/index.md

 ---

-### Quick summary
+## Quick summary 1

-- Neovim implements variety of tree-sitter powered features
+- Neovim has variety of tree-sitter powered features
 - **Query-based approach** is a common pattern
     - Queries define **what** to process
     - Lua code defines **how** to process
-- In this way, users can tweak behavior by **user-custom queries**
+- Use **custom queries** to extend query-based behavior

 ---

 ## Usecases by plugins

+Some of my favorites...

 ---